Tan-Yr-Allt House Nursing Home is a 16 bed care home which is registered with CSSIW and various Local Health Boards and Social Services.

 Tan-Yr-Allt House provides 16 bedrooms that are fully furnished, as stated in each individual Service User’s contract.
 Service Users are encouraged to bring their own items of personal belongings for their rooms, subject to the items complying with fire and safety regulations.
 There are spacious living, recreational and dining areas for relaxing, activities and entertainment.
 We also provide additional quiet living space, and outdoor areas, and are in the process of developing our sensory gardens which will include raised flower beds, a vegetable plot and ample seating areas.

-The Service is managed by Ana Castro, an experienced Registered Mental Health Nurse.
 Our staffing team consists of Registered Mental Health Nurses, Learning Disability Nurses, General Nurses and experienced NVQ 2 & 3 qualified Care Staff.
 Additionally we employ full time qualified Occupational Therapists and a Consultant Psychologist who inputs into the care of all our Service Users on a sessional basis.

 The home has an excellent working relationship with visiting professionals, including the local Consultant Psychiatrist and the MDT members, dentist, optician, chiropodist, tissue viability nurses, palliative care teams, speech therapist, dieticians and other professionals.